-Is medication really necessary?
+Is medicine while breastfeeding really necessary?

 Of course, there are times when medicine is needed.
 We’ve all taken necessary meds at some point.
 Yet sometimes there are other treatment options.

 For instance, anti-anxiety pills can be a godsend (can I get an amen?!).
-Something else that may be a godsend for you could be a combination of exercise, meditation, deep breathing techniques, and a warm bath.
+Something else that may be a godsend for you could be a combination of exercise, meditation, journaling, deep breathing techniques, and a warm bath. (source)